snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_2.md

 snowplow('enableLinkClickTracking');
 ```

 You only need to call the method once to track all the links on a page.
-This will capture the links `href` by default as well as the `id`, `class` and `target` of the link.

 ***